1969: NASCAR Gone Wild

 9. The Daytona 500 was the sixth race of the season

-Nowadays, the Daytona 500 opens the premier series season.
-Not in 1969, however.
+Nowadays, the Daytona 500 opens the Cup season.
 The ‘69 season began with the aforementioned pair of races in late 1968, followed by the Motor Trend 500 road race at Riverside International Raceway in Southern California on Feb.
 1, 1969.
 Then came the twin 125 Daytona 500 qualifying races, which back then counted as points races.
 On Feb.
 23, LeeRoy Yarbrough made a stunning last-lap pass of Charlie Glotzbach to win the Daytona 500.

 8. The NASCAR Cup Series still raced on dirt